dtudk/pythonsupport-page/docs/uninstall/macos/python.rst

 A version of Python comes pre-installed with {{ macos }}.
 The operating system uses this version of Python and should *not* be deleted.
 Other versions of Python may be deleted using a script supplied here.
-This may include versions installed from the official Python website, anaconda or miniconda.
+This may include versions installed from the official Python website, Anaconda or Miniconda.

 The deletion script can be :download:`downloaded here </_downloads/deletePythonMac.sh>`.
 Be sure to place the downloaded script on your *Desktop*.